infoxicator/infoxicator.com/src/content/drafts/reducing-the-pain-not-the-joy.md

 I am having a lot of fun creating things, I brought the "joy of programming" back: ** insert year end blog post**

+Now there's a different type of pain. (you are absolutely right!)